-Losses may arise if there are shortfalls in the recovery amount received for defaulted loans that fall under the Mortgage Purchase Programme (MPP).
-To mitigate this default risk, the Group establishes prudent loan purchasing criteria and conducts effective due diligence reviews as part of the loan purchase process to maintain the credit quality of loans.
-In addition, depending on the projected risk exposure of each underlying loan portfolio, credit enhancement arrangements are agreed upon with Approved Sellers on a deal-by-deal basis to reduce credit losses that could arise from the borrower's default.
+Losses may arise from the recovery shortfalls of defaulted loans under the Mortgage Purchase Programme (MPP).
+To mitigate this risk, the Group establishes prudent loan purchasing criteria and conducts due diligence reviews as part of the loan purchase process to maintain the credit quality of loans.
+In addition, depending on the projected risk exposure of each underlying loan portfolio, credit enhancement arrangements are agreed upon with Approved Sellers on a deal-by-deal basis to reduce potential default losses.

 Losses may also arise from a default on loans under the MIP's insurance coverage.
-Each MIP application is underwritten by the Group in accordance with a set of eligibility criteria and each claim from a participating bank is reviewed by the Group to ensure the fulfilment of all MIP coverage conditions.
-As a result, the default risk for loans with MIP coverage has been greatly reduced.
+To mitigate this risk, each MIP application is underwritten by the Group in accordance with a set of eligibility criteria and each claim from a participating bank is reviewed by the Group to ensure the fulfilment of all MIP coverage conditions.
 To reduce the risk of possible concentration of this default risk, the Group transfers a portion of the risk-in-force to Approved Reinsurers through reinsurance arrangements.